suiware/suiware.io/src/content/blog/sui-hacker-house-bangkok-2024.md

 - And finally, I created [MerSui](https://mersui.xyz), a project which I needed myself and which I wanted to help the community support good content efforts of each other.

-I came back home, energized, motivated and well-equipped with some nice Sui merch.
+I came back home energized, motivated and well-equipped with some nice Sui merch.

 Huge shout-out to all Sui people involved in organizing the house!